Krasnoyarsk International Airport: Location

 Krasnoyarsk Yemelyanovo's location is an unusual case, as the airfield is located right next to a smaller airfield, Cheremshanka.
-The reason this is unusual and slightly problematic is that since Cheremshanka is right next to the airfield, it can be easily confused as being Yemelyanovo, and what adds to the location issue is the fact that both airfields share their runway bearings - 11/29 - with each other.
+The reason this is unusual and slightly problematic is that since Cheremshanka is right next to the airfield, it can be easily confused for Yemelyanovo, and what adds to the location issue is the fact that both airfields share their runway bearings - 11/29 - with each other.
 This, as a result, makes the two airports look like one, which is especially problematic as the only way to distinguish the two is the runway lengths - Cheremshanka has a shorter runway than Yemelyanovo - and the fact that no taxiway connects the two airfields.

 Facilities

 At present, the airport provides a full array of passenger handling services in all three terminals, including VIP services, a business lounge, baby/parent room, ATMs, shops, cafés, bars, a drugstore and a post office.
 Runway 29 is certified for ILS Category II operations.
 The runway condition, the facilities and the technology of aircraft handling allows the airport to service more than 50 types of passenger and freighter aircraft, up to and including the Boeing 777, Boeing 767, Boeing 747, Airbus A330 family, McDonnell Douglas MD-11, Antonov An-124 and others.

-At Krasnoyarsk (Yemelyanovo) International Airport, the new terminal is under construction and currently the construction is planned to finish by November 2017.
-On 16 December 2017, the airport plans to test the new passenger terminal and to commence operations also in December.
-The terminal will have 6 air-bridges.
+At Krasnoyarsk (Yemelyanovo) International Airport, the new terminal is under construction, planned to be completed by November 2017.
+On 16 December 2017, the airport planned to test the new passenger terminal and to commence operations also in December.
+The terminal will have six air-bridges.

-On 8 December 2017, the new baggage system was tested at the airport, another testing opening is planned on 16 December.
+On 8 December 2017, the new baggage system was tested at the airport.
+Another testing opening was planned for 16 December.
 The airport opened officially on 26 December 2017, with the flight commencement on the next day, with NordStar Boeing 737-800 to Norilsk.

-On 16 March 2018, the air-bridges started working, by accepting the first flight from Moscow-Domodedovo of Globus Airlines GH73, that arrived at 18:50.
+On 16 March 2018, the air-bridges started working, by accepting the first flight from Moscow-Domodedovo of Globus Airlines GH73, which arrived at 18:50.

-The terminal currently serves domestic routes, which made terminal 1 to shut down the passenger service on 27 December.
-The international flights will shift in 2018 and then terminal 2 will shut down the service and the new terminal will be the only passenger terminal in the airport.
+The terminal currently serves domestic routes, which caused terminal 1 to shut down passenger service on 27 December.
+The international flights will shift in 2018, and then terminal 2 will shut down the service, and the new terminal will be the only passenger terminal in the airport.

-The re-construction of Terminal 1 is currently in process and it is planned to be changed in design, to easily integrate with the new terminal, and function.
+The re-construction of Terminal 1 is currently in process.
+It is planned to be changed in design, to easily integrate with the new terminal, and function.
 The old terminal will turn into a conference centre, to accept VIP flights more smoothly.